AxioDL/metaforce/lldb-extras/README.txt

-Copy (or append) .lldbinit and urde_lldb_tools.py to your home directory to enable various URDE type summaries in LLDB.
+Copy (or append) .lldbinit and metaforce_lldb_tools.py to your home directory to enable various Metaforce type summaries in LLDB.